 School Direct (salaried) is an employment based route into teaching.
 This route is particularly suitable for people who have a degree and have had a successful career in other fields and who now want to teach after gaining some experience of a school environment.
 It is also suitable for people who have a degree and have worked in schools for a period of time as teaching assistants or in similar roles who now wish to train as a qualified teacher.

 Places for the salaried route are extremely competitive.
 This route is designed predominantly for those already with significant experience of working in primary schools, in roles such as a teaching assistant, higher level teaching assistant or as a cover teacher.
-Those applying for this route are usually sponsored by the school they are working in, as they may intend to step up their role and continue working there following your training.
+Those applying for this route are usually sponsored and employed by the school they are working in, as they may intend to step up their role and continue working there following training.
 The school takes them on as an unqualified teacher and pays their salary for the year, with some financial assistance from the teaching school.

 A School Direct Salaried trainee will be placed in a school full-time and paid for the year of the training.
 The Alliance provides regular additional training days away from the classroom on a weekly basis with opportunities to explore key aspects of teaching and learning and theory and subject knowledge with other trainees and led by an Alliance Initial Teacher Education mentor and Specialist Leaders of Education – outstanding teachers and school leaders from school across the city.
 This also provides opportunities to reflect, discuss and share issues arising in the classroom and so enable the trainee to consider their progress against the Standards for Teachers.
 The programme is validated by the Higher Education Institute (HEI).
 You will be awarded Qualified Teacher Status (QTS) on successful completion of the programme.

 You will be given two school ‘placements’ in two Key Stages and in both your lead school and for a term in a contrasting school.
 You will have a school based mentor and regular visits from the Alliance training manager to give you the best possible start to your career.